xot/ElectraOne/DOCUMENTATION.md

 - Emit: several parameters with the same name, eg Attack!
 - LFO Modulator: two parameters "Rate": one for Hz one for synced!

+The remote script tries to resolve this by appending an index (e.g. ```.1``` and ```.2``` etcetera) whenever a parameter name happens more than once.

 For certain devices, Live exposes parameters that are not visible in the Live UI, for example:

 - Hybrid Reverb: exposes parameters not in the Live UI (Eg Pr Sixth)

+For certain devices, Live does not reliable echo back the MIDI CC value of an updated parameter when it is 14 bit (e.g. the Bandwidth parameter in Corpus).
+It sometimes only sends the LSB of the value.
+This can be fixed by using a 7 bit MIDI CC mapping in such cases, losing on resolution though.

 # The main E1 remote script